sdjain29/EventHandler/README.md

 ## Introduction

 This document provides an overview of the Minimum Viable Product (MVP) for an Event Routing and Delivery System that meets the specified requirements.
-The system is designed to fan-out events to multiple destinations while handling failures, ensuring durability, maintaining order, and providing at-least-once delivery.
+The system is designed to fan-out events to multiple destinations while handling failures, ensuring durability, maintaining order, and providing at-least-once delivery. **For horizontally scalable system, we will need to introduce messaging queue in further enhancements.**

 ## Requirements